Dillo: Development

-Dillo was originally written in the C programming language with the GTK+ GUI toolkit.
-The first versions were based on an earlier browser called Armadillo, hence the name.
-Dillo 2, written with both C and C++ components and the Fast Light Toolkit (FLTK), was released on October 14, 2008.
+Dillo 2 was written with both C and C++ components and the Fast Light Toolkit (FLTK), and was released on October 14, 2008.
 Text antialiasing, support for character sets other than Latin-1, HTTP compression capability, and improved page rendering were all added.
 The move to FLTK from GTK+ also removed many of the project's dependencies and reduced Dillo's memory footprint by 50%.

-In 2011, Dillo-3.x was released, using FLTK-1.3.
-According to the Changelog, this change was prompted in part by the lack of an official release of FLTK-2, which stopped Dillo-2's inclusion in lightweight distributions for which it would otherwise have been suitable.
+In 2011, Dillo 3.x was released, now using FLTK 1.3.
+According to the changelog, this change was partly driven by the absence of an official FLTK 2 release, which had previously prevented Dillo 2 from being included in lightweight distributions where it would have otherwise been suitable.

-Jorge Arellano Cid is still Dillo's lead developer today.
-Dillo is funded by private donations; efforts to obtain public grants and corporate sponsors have been unsuccessful.
-Lack of funding led to a slowdown in development in 2006, and a complete stop in 2007.
-The project restarted again in 2008 and two months later received a 115 € donation from DistroWatch.
+Development stalled in 2016 due to the death of the main developer of the rendering engine, Sebastian Geerken.
+Arellano Cid made his last post to the development mailing list in 2019.

+The original domain had expired in June 2022.
+Developers had lost access to it and a Wordpress zombie lookalike is operating without their oversight ever since.

+Dillo 3.1.x was released in 2024, after development was restarted in December 2023 by Rodrigo Arias Mallo.

 Features

-Features of Dillo include bookmarks, tabbed browsing, and support for JPEG, PNG (including alpha transparency), and GIF images.
+Features of Dillo include bookmarks, tabbed browsing, and support for JPEG, PNG (including alpha transparency), GIF and SVG images.
 Partial support for CSS was introduced in release 2.1.
 Settings such as the default fonts, background color, downloads folder, and home page are customizable through configuration files.
 Cookies are supported but disabled by default due to privacy concerns.
 While most web browsers retain the web cache and history after the program is closed, Dillo automatically clears them to improve both privacy and performance.

 A developer tool called the "bug meter" is provided in the lower-right corner.
 When clicked, it displays information about validation problems, such as unclosed tags, that Dillo found in the web page.
 Unlike most browsers, Dillo does not have a quirks mode to improve compatibility with web pages that use invalid HTML.
 Instead, Dillo processes all web pages according to the published web standards.